 Discover how to live life more sustainably at Arizona Science Center’s Sustainability Weekend!
-All weekend long, engage with hands-on activities roaming the Center, themed hourly demonstrations and virtual offerings on the Science Center’s social media channels.
+From Saturday, February 17 through Monday, February 19, 2024 explore topics like food chains, how to reduce your carbon footprint, composting and recycling, the art of upcycling, and more!
+All weekend long, engage with hands-on activities roaming the Center and themed demonstrations.

 Looking for more ways to live sustainably?
 Check out the resources below!